WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/project-wikis.md

 ## Ongoing Projects

-### Data Commons - Research - Full-Stack Web Developer, Data Engineering
+### Data Commons / REDMANE - Research - Full-Stack Web Developer, Data Engineering
 This project aims to create a proof-of-concept for a Data Lakehouse / Data Commons at WEHI.
 For more details see [Data Lakehouse / Data Commons project](student-data-commons) and the [Data Commons Wiki](https://github.com/WEHI-ResearchComputing/data-commons/wiki).

 ### Clinical Dashboards - Research - Data Analytics, Full-Stack Web Developer, or Data Engineering
 This project helps to setup foundational infrastructure for adding visualisation dashboards for clinically-adjacent data.
 For more details see [Clinical Dashboards project.](student-clinical-dashboards), the [Extract PDF Wiki](https://github.com/Clinical-Informatics-Collaborative/pdf-extraction-clinical-reports/wiki), and the [Clinical Dashboards Wiki](https://github.com/Clinical-Informatics-Collaborative/clinical_dashboards/wiki).

 ### Student Organiser - Full-Stack Web Developer
 This project aims to improve [the web application](https://github.com/WEHI-ResearchComputing/student-intern-organiser) that WEHI RCP uses to help streamline the recruitment of students for the internship program.
 For more details [read the student organiser wiki](https://github.com/WEHI-ResearchComputing/student-intern-organiser/wiki)

-### Conference Organiser - Full-Stack Web Developer

-This project involves creating a web-based application to help conference organisers of RSEAA24, an international conference of Research Software Engineers that is held in September.
-For more details see [the GitHub repo for the Conference Organiser](https://github.com/rowlandm/conference_organiser).

 ## Potential Projects that are dependent on various factors